oomol-lab/epub-translator/README.md

 Whether you are a developer, language learner, or e-book lover, epub-translator can help you easily overcome language barriers.

-- [x] *Multi-language translation*: Supports translation between mainstream languages ​​such as English, Chinese, Japanese, Spanish, French, and German.
+- [x] **Multi-language translation**: Supports translation between mainstream languages ​​such as English, Chinese, Japanese, Spanish, French, and German.
-- [x] *Bilingual comparison*: Generates bilingual EPUBs with top-down/left-right comparisons for easy comparison and learning.
+- [x] **Bilingual comparison**: Generates bilingual EPUBs with top-down comparisons for easy comparison and learning.
-- [x] *Insert prompt words*: Guide AI translation, such as glossary, character name list, etc.
+- [x] **Insert prompt words**: Guide AI translation, such as glossary, character name list, etc.
-- [x] *Optional AI model*: Supports mainstream big models such as DeepSeek and ChatGPT.
+- [x] **Optional AI model**: Supports mainstream big models such as DeepSeek and ChatGPT.
-- [x] *High-performance parallelism*: AI requests multiple concurrent channels to quickly translate the entire book.
+- [x] **High-performance parallelism**: AI requests multiple concurrent channels to quickly translate the entire book.

 ## Environment